 Gardening and Wildfires

 It’s been a restful, contemplative summer in Oregon working in my garden with deer, wild turkeys, annoying yellow jackets, and a stray Goth-looking black cat.
-Sadly, dry and windy conditions combined with a record-breaking heat wave resulted in raging wildfires all around us.
+Sadly, dry and windy conditions combined with a record-breaking heat wave resulted in raging wildfires throughout the state.

 The massive Carr Fire near the California / Oregon border created terrifying “fire tornadoes“.
 They occur when a fire gains “vertical vorticity and forms a whirl”.
 Fire tornadoes can “grow to gargantuan size with winds of over 90 mph”.